 As internet access and adoption have rapidly increased worldwide, the number of digital buyers keeps climbing every year.
 In 2020, over two billion people purchased goods or services online, and during the same year, e-retail sales surpassed 4.2 trillion U.S. dollars worldwide.
-Global retail e-commerce sales grew by more than 25 percent in the pandemic.
+Global retail e-commerce sales grew by more than 25 percent during the pandemic.

 The E-Commerce and online retail industry continue to set new year-over-year records in 2021, creating one of the fastest-growing opportunities for threat actors and cybercriminals to defraud digital businesses of millions of dollars every year.

 E-commerce is the buying or selling of goods and services through an electronic medium, mainly through the internet.
 While global eCommerce is the selling of products or services across geopolitical borders from a company's country of origin to any other location across the world.
-The business transactions in e-commerce often occur either as business-to-consumer (B2C), business-to-business (B2B), consumer-to-business or consumer-to-consumer.
-The wide range of goods and services available for the customers, easy accessibility, and international reach are some of the key benefits of e-commerce.
+Business transactions in e-commerce often occur either as business-to-consumer (B2C), business-to-business (B2B), consumer-to-business or consumer-to-consumer.
+The wide range of goods and services available for customers, easy accessibility, and international reach are some of the key benefits of e-commerce.

 Over the past few years, e-commerce has become an indispensable part of the global retail framework.

 Like any other industry, the retail landscape has undergone a significant transformation following the advent of the internet.
-Thanks to the ongoing digitalization of modern life, consumers from virtually every country now prefer transacting online.
-The increased growth of this sector has invited fraudsters and cybercriminals to extend their ways of deceiving the users and brands to earn money through affiliate scams or extracting users' data to sell on the dark web.
+Thanks to the ongoing digitalization of modern life, consumers from virtually every country now prefer to transact online.
+The increased growth of this sector has invited fraudsters and cybercriminals to extend their ways of deceiving users and brands to earn money through affiliate scams or extracting users' data to sell on the dark web.

 What are Affiliate Frauds?

-Affiliate marketing makes for 15% of the total revenue of the global digital media industry, as per a Business Insider report.
+Affiliate marketing makes up 15% of the total revenue of the global digital media industry, as per a Business Insider report.
 Affiliate marketing has become an integral part of the online advertising industry and will continue to grow in the coming era.